2024 Election: Where Kamala Harris stands on California issues

 Healthcare

-The vice president has promised to make affordable housing a right in America and said she would strengthen the Affordable Care Act and make permanent tax credit enhancements enacted under the Biden-Harris Administration, a policy that has lowered premiums by about $800 a year for millions, according to the Harris-Walz campaign.
+The vice president has promised to make affordable healthcare a right in America.
+She said she would strengthen the Affordable Care Act and make permanent tax credit enhancements enacted under the Biden-Harris Administration, a policy that has lowered premiums by about $800 a year for millions, according to the Harris-Walz campaign.

 The campaign also said she would build on the administration’s successes in bringing down the cost of life-saving prescription drugs, including extending for all Americans the $35 cap on insulin for Medicare beneficiaries and the $2,000 cap on out-of-pocket spending for seniors.